CPERLTAR/Vence-API/README.md

 The script `api.py` will loop through the date range supplied in the `config.json` file in 12 hour intervals (to prevent server timeout errors).
 Each iteration of the loop will print the start and end dates for that interation, as well as printing an HTTP status code which may be helpful for diagnosing server errors.

 Additionally, if any messages are missing a date or time value, `api.py` will print out an index indicating which messages are missing a date or time value.
-Data missing seconds or microseconds will be fixed by replacing the missing values with zeros.
+Messages missing seconds or microseconds will be fixed by replacing the missing values with zeros.
 The script will fail and print an error message if any dates or times are missing values for the year, month, day, hour or minutes.

 <img src="docs/img_39.png" width=100% height=100%>